Which language helps compose academic emails?

 By comparing the two examples, hopefully it is clear that Example B is a more effective form of correspondence.
 From this we can see that the writer has remained polite and clear, and has taken the time to read and check through their writing.
 This will no doubt provoke a more positive response from the receiver than Example A, which doesn’t state who the author, what class they were referring to, or precisely how the tutor can help.

-Well done for completing this short course on writing formal emails.
-If you found the information here useful, then why not unlock, download and complete the Lesson Worksheets to help you review and remember all the tips discussed throughout this lesson?
+Well done for completing this short reader on writing formal emails.
+If you found the information here useful, then why not unlock, download and complete the Chapter Worksheets to help you review and remember all the tips discussed throughout this chapter?
 These worksheets are designed to improve your English proficiency.